Deploy Web downloadable clients in Skype for Business Server

-Summary: Deploy the Skype for Business Web App and Skype Meetings App used with Skype for Business.
+Summary: Deploy the Skype for Business 2015 Web App and Skype Meetings App used with Skype for Business Server 2015.

 The voice, video, and sharing features in Skype for Business Web App require a Microsoft ActiveX control that is used as a plugin by the user's browser.
 You can either install the ActiveX control in advance or allow users to install it when prompted, which happens the first time they use Skype for Business Web App or the first time they access a feature that requires the ActiveX control.

 In Skype for Business Server 2015 Edge Server deployments, an HTTPS reverse proxy in the perimeter network is required for Skype for Business Web App client access.
 You must also publish simple URLs.
-For details, see Setting Up Reverse Proxy Servers and Planning for Simple URLs.
+For details, see Setting Up Reverse Proxy Servers and DNS requirements for simple URLs in Skype for Business Server.

 Enable Multi-Factor Authentication for Skype for Business Web App

-The Skype for Business Server 2015 version of Skype for Business Web App supports multi-factor authentication.
+The Skype for Business Web App and Skype Meetings App support multi-factor authentication.
 In addition to user name and password, you can require additional authentication methods, such as smart cards or PINs, to authenticate users who are joining from external networks when they sign in to Skype for Business meetings.
-You can enable multi-factor authentication by deploying Active Directory Federation Service (AD FS) federation server and enabling passive authentication in Skype for Business Server 2015.
+You can enable multi-factor authentication by deploying Active Directory Federation Service (AD FS) federation server and enabling passive authentication in Skype for Business Server.
 After AD FS is configured, external users who attempt to join Skype for Business meetings are presented with an AD FS multi-factor authentication webpage that contains the user name and password challenge along with any additional authentication methods that you have configured.

 The following are important considerations if you plan to configure AD FS for multi-factor authentication: